-M.A. in Forensic Psychology: LPCC Track with Police Psychology Concentration
+M.A. in Forensic Psychology: LPCC Track with Police Psychology Concentration in Southern California

 During crisis intervention, police departments and criminal justice organizations rely on resources and training to react appropriately to individuals with mental health issues.
 Students in the Police Psychology concentration within the M.A. in Forensic Psychology Professional Counselor Licensure Track program are prepared to apply psychology within law enforcement and the legal system at large to diffuse potential conflicts.
 Coursework focuses on psychological issues inherent in all aspects of police work and administration.
 Students gain a comprehensive understanding about police administration and are able to analyze policies and procedures on topics such as police personnel selection, instruction, and training.
 Graduates are prepared to apply psychological theory in a wide variety of settings—from de-escalating domestic disputes to dealing effectively with mentally ill offenders.

 Students at our California campuses benefit from a broad range of applied and real-world learning experiences through the campus' Forensic Training Institute and may participate in projects such as providing forensic assessment, clinical treatment, and program measurement services; and conducting staff training for prosecuting and defense attorneys and police officers.
 Through the preparation and presentation of training materials at the Forensic Training Institute, students develop an in-depth understanding of topics covered in the classroom and develop essential contacts within the forensic community, including the Los Angeles Police Department, Sheriff's Department, Coroner's Office, and City Attorney's office.

 Prepares students to sit for State of California Licensure as a Licensed Professional Clinical Counselor (LPCC).

 700 hours over 9-12 months

 - Bachelor's degree from a regionally accredited institution

 - A course in Psychology, with a grade earned of C or better